 3.)
 Costine di Maiale: Balsamic-glazed and Oven-roasted Pork Ribs – Italy

-The Italy marketplace takes a lot of flack each year for high prices and ho-hum food, but this year it shed all that hate and wowed with these show-stopping, oven-roasted pork ribs.
+The Italy marketplace takes a lot of flack each year for high prices and ho-hum food, but this year it shed all that hate and wowed with this show-stopping, oven-roasted pork ribs.

 These ribs are going to get a lot of comparison to the ribs in China which are also new this year.
 The thing is that these ribs are bigger with more meat on them, more tender than the ones in China, and they give you 3 instead of only 2.
 All that and they only cost $8 instead of $7 (that’s a good upgrade imo).